cran-task-views/Tracking/Tracking.md

   Another package, `r pkg("eyetrackingR")`, deals with eye fixation, and contains functions that turn gaze location values on the screen into whether or not these land in an area of interest.
-  `r github("KiranLDA/migflow")`, on the other hand, allows using a series of distances traveled and positions (lon, lat) of sites to calculate the maximum flow of animals through a migratory network.